Previous: Chapter Eleven: Mérida

 In the Perrera-Perez’s back yard lay a pair of shiny steel rails.

 “Our tram only seats six,” explained S. Perrera-Perez as the couple rolled the vehicle out of its shelter.
-“There’s a one-peso tram that comes through on the hour, but the market will be closed by then.”
+“There’s a one-peso tram that comes through on the hour, but the market will be closed by then: it’s to take all the workers home when the shops close.”

 Feliz, MaryLiz, Jo, and Frances joined the Perrera-Perezes on the tram.
 After a thirty second wait for another tram to climb the hill past the little backyard station, the switch signal changed to green and the journey into town began.